How to Get Your Child to Love Reading (Over Screens)

 Simple enough, just start with owning plenty of books and have them readily available.
 Make books easy to find and children will often pick one up.

-Ways to keep books accessible:
+Ways to make books accessible

 • Have a bookshelf in each child’s bedroom along with a nightstand where they can stack bedtime reading